Puppy socialization – When and how to socialize a puppy successfully

 I have one dog, Rossi, I socialized starting the day he came home from our breeder and another, Maggie, I adopted at over 6 months of age.
 Rossi hears fireworks and loves to stand outside and watch them, no matter the amount of socialization I have done with Maggie she is beyond terrified when fireworks go off – puppy socialization pays off – not just on the 4th of July but every day.

-Improper socialization can lead to behavioral problems later through life stemming from fear and lack of confidence.
+Improper socialization can lead to behavioral problems later in life stemming from fear and lack of confidence.
 These behavioral issues manifest as reactivity, fear-based aggression, anxiety, and more.

 So you want a socialized puppy, right?